ARTIRL/LevelingBOT_LOL/README.md

    - Place this folder on your desktop. { You can simply go to PC > C: > Users > Your name > Desktop  then paste your folder there }

 3. **Screen Settings:**
-   - **Screen Resolution:** Set your screen resolution to 1920x1080.
+   - **Screen Resolution:** Set your screen resolution to 1920x1080 windowed.
-   - **Client Resolution:** Configure the game to run in windowed mode at 1024x576 resolution.
+   - **Client Resolution:** Configure the client 1024x576 resolution.

 4. **In-Game Settings:**
    - **Quality Settings:** Set all settings to low for reduced power consumption.